OWASP/www-project-developer-guide/draft/05-security-requirements/03-threat-modeling.md

 7. Remediation: be sure to decide what to do about any threats identified, the whole reason for threat modeling

-It is worth saying this again: there are many ways to do threat modeling, all perfectly valid, so choose the right process that works for your team.
+It is worth saying this again: there are many ways to do threat modeling, all perfectly valid, so choose the right process that works for a specific team.

 #### Final advice